MasterpieceNKA/dockered_humble_moveit/README.md

-4. Give the project a star :smiley: .
+4. Give the project a star :star_struck: :smiley: .
 Then Code away!
 Add your ROS2 source code in the ```/src``` folder, build, and run.